-- 1. Trustees must demonstrate unconflicted loyalty to the mission of Ilisagvik College.
+- 1. Trustees must demonstrate unconflicted loyalty to the mission of Ilisaġvik College.
 This accountability supersedes any conflicting loyalty such as that to family members, advocacy or interest groups and membership on other boards or staffs.
 This accountability supersedes the personal interest of any Board member acting as an individual consumer of the organization's services. - 2.
 Trustees are required to discharge their duties honestly and in good faith, consistent with their fiduciary duties of care and loyalty.
 Trustees shall exercise the degree of care, diligence and skill that a reasonably prudent person would exercise in similar circumstances. - 3.
 Trustees must avoid any conflict of interest between the Trustee and the College.
 A conflict of interest can occur when a Board member's financial or personal interest is, or may appear to be, adverse to the interests of the College or its affiliates, or when a Board member may receive financial or personal benefit as a result of his or her position as a Trustee or a transaction involving the College.
 This includes actual or potential conflicts of interest involving a Board member's immediate family. - a.
 If a Board member has an actual or potential conflict of interest, s/he must disclose the conflict and all material facts to the Board of Trustees.
 After such disclosure and any discussion, the unconflicted members of the Board shall determine whether a conflict of interest exists or not, and whether to waive any actual or potential conflict of interest to allow the Board member to participate and vote on the matter.
 The interested Board member shall recuse himself/herself from participating and voting on the matter of the conflict, and shall continue to refrain from participating and voting on the underlying matter in the event that the Board determines that an unwaivable conflict of interest exists. - b.
 All Trustees may vote on the matter of compensation paid to or benefits received by the Board of Trustees as a whole. - c.
 No Trustee may be employed in a regular full-time or part-time position by Ilisagvik College.
-If a Trustee accepts an offer of employment from the College during the Trustee's term in office, such acceptance shall be deemed to constitute such Trustee's resignation from the Board of Trustees.
-If a College employee is appointed to serve on the Board of
+If a Trustee accepts an offer of employment from the College during the Trustee's term in office, such acceptance shall be deemed to constitute such Trustee's resignation from the Board of

-Trustees, such employee shall be deemed to have resigned as an employee of the College effective as of the date of such person's appointment to the Board of Trustees.
+Trustees.
+If a College employee is appointed to serve on the Board of Trustees, such employee shall be deemed to have resigned as an employee of the College effective as of the date of such person's appointment to the Board of Trustees.
 This provision does not preclude any Trustee from accepting employment as an adjunct faculty member or temporary part-time employee.
+Employment in any capacity, and a pending application for employment, is a conflict or potential conflict that should be disclosed whenever matters affecting personnel, staffing, or personnel cost come before the board.